valerieholtz/habit_tracking_app/README.md

    - Identify broken habits with incomplete streaks.

 6. **Predefined Habits**:
-   - The habit tracker has 5 predefined habits that you can view in "Analyze habit performance".
+   - The habit tracker has 5 predefined habits with 4 weeks test data that you can view in "Analyze habit performance".

 ---